Available Now

 A confidential process allows parties the freedom to talk about the issues openly and frankly without fear that what's said can be used against them later in court.

 This freedom allows the parties to proactively think though the issues and come up with creative ideas for resolution.
 However, there are limits to confidentiality.
-This presentation explores the advantages of confidenciality, the limits and ways to manage them.
+This presentation explores the advantages of confidentiality, the limits and ways to manage them.

 Balance of power